-The climate was also changing during the Pre-Roman The Iron Age, when Grauballe Man about 290 years BC met his brutal fate.
+The climate was also changing during the Pre-Roman Iron Age, when Grauballe Man about 290 years BC met his brutal fate.
 He was executed, sacrificed to the gods and thrown in the local marshlands - only 34 years old.

 There are many theories about Grauballe Man's death.
-Among the most popular are climate changes: During that time a long and hard winter meant that food supplies were low, people were starving and winter was continuing.
+Among the most popular are climate changes: During that time a long and hard winter meant that food supplies were running low, people were starving and winter was continuing.
 To appease the gods a sacrifice had to be made, and it meant the death of Grauballe Man.

 Today lies the world's most well-preserved body found in a marsh in his glass case at the beautiful Moesgaard Museum South of Denmark's second largest city Aarhus.

 The life and death of Grauballe Man is one of the museum's most important stories for the visitors.
 But in a time where climate change once again affects the planet, the museum must also look forward and adjust.

 This means that all decisions are made on how they affect the surroundings.

 - Sustainability is simply a vital factor when we make choices.
 It is not a discussion - it is a basic term, says CEO, Mads Kähler Holst.